uthpalaherath/uthpalaherath.github.io/_posts/2024-11-01-Carved-a-Pumpkin-Seed-the-Possibilities.md

 ![2024-11-01-Carved-a-Pumpkin-Seed-the-Possibilities-20241103130417771](/assets/media/2024-11-01-Carved-a-Pumpkin-Seed-the-Possibilities/2024-11-01-Carved-a-Pumpkin-Seed-the-Possibilities-20241103130417771.jpg)

-2\. **Season the seeds:** On a baking try, toss the seeds with with olive oil, ground rosemary, salt and pepper, garlic powder and Cayenne pepper powder.
+2\. **Season the seeds:** On a baking tray, toss the seeds with with olive oil, ground rosemary, salt and pepper, garlic powder and Cayenne pepper powder.
 You may replace the Cayenne pepper powder with a different type of chili powder depending on your spice tolerance.

 ![2024-11-01-Carved-a-Pumpkin-Seed-the-Possibilities-20241103130427326](/assets/media/2024-11-01-Carved-a-Pumpkin-Seed-the-Possibilities/2024-11-01-Carved-a-Pumpkin-Seed-the-Possibilities-20241103130427326.jpg)